datagrok-ai/public/help/explore/anova.md

 ### Box plot

-The box plot shows the distribution of the feature data splitted with respect to factor levels:
+The box plot shows the distribution of values by categories:

 ![anova-box-plot.png](anova-box-plot.png)